48 Simple Ways to Improve Your Sex Life

 Keep electronics out of the bedroom

 According to a 2014 Nielsen report, Americans now own an average of four devices and spend approximately 60 hours a week on their electronics.
-Factor in a 40-hour work week and there’s hardly room for intimacy of any kind, let alone sex.
-“Getting updates and knowing the status of your partner should trump all other forms of social media each night,” says Dr. Millheiser.
-“Start a habit of plugging in your phone and other devices outside of the bedroom so you can focus on your partner.”
+Factor in a 40-hour work week and there's hardly room for intimacy of any kind, let alone sex.
+"Getting updates and knowing the status of your partner should trump all other forms of social media each night," says Dr. Millheiser.
+"Start a habit of plugging in your phone and other devices outside of the bedroom so you can focus on your partner."
+These are 25 other little sex mistakes you don't realize you're making.

 Build anticipation with sexy texts